AlexPl292/tg_backup/README.md

 # tg_backup

-Backup your messages from Telegram messenger.
+Backup your messages from the Telegram messenger.

 `v0.1.0` this is a very initial version of the software.